OualidZM/ChatAppProject/README.md

 ### DELET
 ---

-when we delete, we have to ways to make it,first we have the `←` this will delete the last letter on the `textarea`, and `→` will delete the first letter on the `textarea`.
+When we delete, we have two ways to make it, first we have the `←` this will delete the last letter on the `textarea`, and `→` will delete the first letter on the `textarea`.

-First we need to check if it's equal to `←`
+First, we need to check if it's equal to `←`

     else if (element.innerHTML === '|--') {